ripienaar/typhon/README.md

 Configuration?
 --------------

-By default it logs to _/var/log/typhon.log_ at info level and will rotate 5 files you can change this in the config file _/etc/typhon/typhon.yaml_:
+By default it logs to syslog at info level you can change this in the config file _/etc/typhon/typhon.yaml_:

     ---
-    :logfile: /tmp/typhone
     :loglevel: :debug
-    :keeplogs: 1
-    :max_log_size: 20480

 The Name?
 ---------